 - Zoom Lash by MAC ($17)

 - Volume Effet Faux Cils by Yves Saint Laurent ($30)

 #3: Facial Serums and Oils

-I’ve explored serums a couple of years ago, and never stopped using them since then.
-My skin is dry, and usually I feel that it is not enough for me to use just a moisturizer and nothing else.
+I’ve explored serums a couple of years ago and never stopped using them since then.
+My skin is dry, and usually, I feel that it is not enough for me to use just a moisturizer and nothing else.
 Actually, my skin became so spoiled with all the expensive serums I am treating it with that without that extra hydration, it doesn’t seem to be as soft as it usually is.
-I use different kind of serums at night and during the day, and sometimes — when my skin seems to need extra hydration — I put my face serum all over the body.
+I use a different kind of serums at night and during the day, and sometimes — when my skin seems to need extra hydration — I put my face serum all over the body.
 Recently I’ve attended a beauty class at Sephora and learned that facial oils are also working great with my skin type (you can read about the class here).
 Since then, I’ve been using face oils in addition to my regular beauty products — and I highly recommend you to try face oils too.

 - Double Serum by Clarins ($85)

 - Advanced Night Repair Serum by Estee Lauder ($92)

 In my opinion, a great expensive scent is what defines a real chic.
 You can wear the most inexpensive clothing and no accessories at all, but please (please!) make sure that your perfume is French and expensive.
 At this point, I totally agree with Coco Chanel that once said “A woman who doesn’t wear perfume has no future.”
 Maybe it is my preconception, but I believe that expensive perfume opens up doors into the better living.

 #5: Eye Cream